Paul M. Anderson

 George C. Nield

-Associate Administrator for Commercial Space Transportation, FAA
+Associate Administrator for Commercial Space Transportation, Federal Aviation Administration (FAA)

 Dr. George C. Nield serves as the Associate Administrator for Commercial Space Transportation at the FAA.
 He has over 30 years of aerospace experience with the Air Force, at NASA, and in private industry.
 A graduate of the United States Air Force Academy, he holds an M.S. and Ph.D. in Aeronautics and Astronautics from Stanford University, and an MBA from George Washington University.
 He is also a Flight Test Engineering graduate of the USAF Test Pilot School.
 Dr. Nield is a registered Professional Engineer and a Fellow of the American Institute of Aeronautics and Astronautics.